lyft/cartography/docs/developer-guide.md

 ## Implementing custom sync commands

 By default, cartography will try to sync every intel module included as part of the default sync.
 If you're not using certain intel modules you can create a custom sync script and invoke it using the cartography CLI.
-For example, if you're only interested in the AWS intel module you can create a sync script that looks like this:
+For example, if you're only interested in the AWS intel module you can create a sync script, `custom_sync.py`, that looks like this:

 ```python
 from cartography import cli